 Our citizens have told us that preserving the public’s investment in our infrastructure is important.
 With that in mind, the city created the 5-year infrastructure improvement plan.
 High priority construction and maintenance projects in the plan are funded by dedicating 5¢ of the city’s property tax that is put into a separate account and cannot be used for anything else.

 The initial 5-year infrastructure improvement plan funded $41 million worth of projects in fiscal years 2012-17.
-The next phase of the plan was approved in the summer of 2017 and will fund $59 million in construction projects from fiscal years 2018-23.
+The next phase of the plan was approved in the summer of 2017 and funds $59 million in construction projects in fiscal years 2018-23.

 What will get paved and when will it get paved?